Skelly0/Publicia/documentation/Publicia Documentation.md

 ### Debug Tools

-- Use `/export_prompt` to understand how prompts are constructed
+- Use `/export_prompt` to understand how prompts are constructed and see contextual enhancements
 - Toggle debug mode with `/toggle_debug` to see which model generated responses
 - Check logs for detailed operation information
 - Use admin commands for maintenance when needed